 What are the greatest misconceptions when it comes to implementing search in marketing strategies?
-At The Drum Search Awards 2019 judging day, we spoke to industry experts from Lego, iCrossing, Neo, Jellyfish, Volkswagen at PHD Global and Telegraph Media Group on the most pressing issues facing search marketing at the moment.
+At Search Awards 2019 judging day (entries for 2020 are now open), we spoke to industry experts from Lego, iCrossing, Neo, Jellyfish, Volkswagen at PHD Global and Telegraph Media Group on the most pressing issues facing search marketing at the moment.

 Shiny social formats

 One thing that Emily Van Lierop, global head of search and social, Volkswagen at PHD Global sees often with marketing directors, is those on the client side who oversee multi-channels but are only looking at shiny formats like Facebook, “which don’t translate to search,” she said.

 Marketers sometimes have expectations or become a bit worried by some of the more glamourous images and video formats.
 “That trend will come to search as well,” Van Lierop continued.
 “Lead ad format.
 YouTube is going to be bringing that as a format but the whole concept is taking a lead directly to your CRM system (or whichever your lead platform is) and going around the website.”

 The growing issue will come from those who are only using on site metrics to track the impact of search by paid and organic.
 “You might fall short in the future with regards to the different ad formats,” Van Lierop added.

 Many marketers are looking at search as a challenge, thinks Luis Navarrete Gómez